Shymkent: History

-In 1914, in honour of the 50th anniversary of Shymkent becoming part of the Russian Empire, the city was named Chernyaev, but in 1924 the Soviet authorities returned to the city its former name.

-A lead plant was built in Shymkent in the 1930s.
+In 1914, in honour of the 50th anniversary of Chimkent becoming part of the Russian Empire, the city was named Chernyaev, but in 1924 the Soviet authorities returned to the city its former name.
+A lead plant was built in Chimkent in the 1930s.
 It accounted for 70% of the total lead produced in the Soviet Union.
 An oil and fat plant, a hosiery and a mirror factory were commissioned.
 In 1932, an agricultural aviation base was created, which led to the creation and development of the city airport.

-During the Second World War, a number of Soviet industrial enterprises were evacuated in Shymkent.
+During the Second World War, a number of Soviet industrial enterprises were evacuated in Chimkent.
 From the front line, 17 plants and factories were relocated here.
 The city produced spare parts for tanks, shells, metal, lead for bullets, optical instruments and other products.
-Seven Shymkent residents were awarded the title of the Hero of the Soviet Union.
+Seven Chimkent residents were awarded the title of the Hero of the Soviet Union.

-There was a gulag near Shymkent, and as a result, many Russian-speaking people came to the area through imprisonment in that gulag.
+There was a gulag near Chimkent, and as a result, many Russian-speaking people came to the area through imprisonment in that gulag.
 In January 2015, Shymkent officials sent a request to UNESCO to be recognized as an ancient city.

 Until 2018, Shymkent was the administrative center of South Kazakhstan Region.
 On 19 June 2018 it was taken out of South Kazakhstan Region and subordinated directly to the government of Kazakhstan.
 As a result, the administrative center of the region is moved to Turkistan, and the region was renamed as Turkistan Region.